starphene/bicomplex-visual-calculator/README.md

 This is a tool which allows visualization of bicomplex numbers in a millions of differently customizable ways.
 There are no rules.
 The intended usage is for you to change random things without having any idea what you're doing and enjoy the results.
 No math knowledge or brain required.
 There's an almost nonexistent skill floor.
-Just rest random operations together and adjust the visuals to your liking.
+Just test random operations together and adjust the visuals to your liking.
 You define an operation to apply, define the one or two variables to apply that operation to, and enjoy the result, or modify its visuals to your content.

 For a simple explanation, what happens if we take a 5x5 grid of gaussian integers from -2-2i to 2+2i and visualize it in a beautiful way?